-The second case is where Y is the $\Box OR$ of a namespace.
+The second case is where Y is a ref to a namespace or the OR of a namespace.

-If Y is the $\square$ OR of a GUI object, #.Z must be a valid parent for the GUI object represented by Y, or the operation will fail with a DOMAIN ERROR.
+If Y is a ref to or a OR of a GUI object, #.
+X must be a valid parent for the GUI object represented by Y, or the operation will fail with a DOMAIN ERROR.

-Otherwise, the result of the operation depends upon the existence of Z.
+Otherwise, the result of the operation depends upon the existence of X.

-- If Z does not currently exist (name class is 0), Z is created as a complete copy (clone) of the original namespace represented by Y. If Y is the DOR of a GUI object or of a namespace containing GUI objects, the corresponding GUI components of Y will be instantiated in Z. - If Z is the name of an existing namespace (name class 9), the contents of Y, including any GUI components, are merged into Z. Any items in Z with corresponding names in Y (names with the same path in both Y and Z) will be replaced by the names in Y, unless they have a conflicting name class in which case the existing items in Z will remain unchanged.
-However, all GUI spaces in Z will be stripped of their GUI components prior to the merge operation.
+- If X does not currently exist (name class is 0), X is created as a complete copy (clone) of the original namespace represented by Y. If Y is a ref to or the OR of a GUI object or of a namespace containing GUI objects, the corresponding GUI components of Y will be instantiated in X. - If X is the name of an existing namespace (name class 9), the contents of Y, including any GUI components, are merged into X. Any items in X with corresponding names in Y (names with the same path in both Y and X) will be replaced by the names in Y, unless they have a conflicting name class in which case the existing items in X will remain unchanged.
+However, all GUI spaces in X will be stripped of their GUI components prior to the merge operation.